Network monitoring in the hybrid cloud/multi-cloud era

 One of the most valuable sources of data for a network monitoring tool is a management system API used to pull data from other platforms, whether it’s from AWS, or an IT service management platform like ServiceNow that’s sending ticket data, or a security monitoring tool.

-“If you’re going to try to pull these things together, you need a network monitoring vendor that has a very modern API on the tool that gives you access to things like custom data collection, tool customization, and the ability to build new dashboards that allow you to see the cloud in the way you want to see it," McGillicuddy says.
+“If you’re going to try to pull these things together, you need a network monitoring vendor that has a very modern API on the tool that gives you access to things like custom data collection, tool customisation, and the ability to build new dashboards that allow you to see the cloud in the way you want to see it," McGillicuddy says.

 Most newer vendors will have a good API, he adds.
 Older ones might be slower to open up APIs to customers because they consider the data they produce with their analytics to be proprietary.

 “Infrastructure teams may have an advantage with some of the legacy tools that they currently have that are expanding into cloud-native environments,” Laliberte says.

 Tool sets like Riverbed, which integrates SNMP polling, flow and packet capture to get an enterprise network view of performance in hybrid cloud environments, and SolarWinds advanced network monitoring for on-premises, hybrid, and cloud, “give the opportunity to tie in both the legacy and cloud” monitoring, he adds.

 Many traditional network monitoring tools, however, have been slow to adopt a roadmap for the cloud.
-Some 74% of network managers surveyed by EMA say they had a network management tool fail to meet their public cloud requirements.
-Among those network managers, 28% said this failure was due to vendor inaction or lack of a cloud support roadmap.
+Some 74 per cent of network managers surveyed by EMA say they had a network management tool fail to meet their public cloud requirements.

+Among those network managers, 28 per cent said this failure was due to vendor inaction or lack of a cloud support roadmap.

 “I think we’ll get to the place where all the vendors are ‘good’ at incorporating some insight into the cloud with their tool – but I don’t think you’ll ever see a time where there is true parity,” McGillicuddy says.